jp-ryuji/go-arch-patterns/docs/outbox_pattern.md

 2. **Message Priority**: Support for priority-based message processing
 3. **Partitioning**: Message partitioning for better scalability
 4. **Circuit Breaker**: Circuit breaker pattern for external service failures
+5. **Dead Letter Queue (DLQ) Processing**: Implementation of a dead letter queue pattern for handling messages that fail repeatedly processing.
+Messages that exceed a configurable retry threshold could be moved to a separate "dead_letter" status in the outbox table, allowing for:
+   - Isolation of problematic messages to prevent blocking processing of other messages
+   - Manual inspection and resolution of failed messages
+   - Separate monitoring and alerting for dead letter messages
+   - Potential replay mechanisms for messages after issues are resolved

 ## References